Mridul2820/mridul/README.md

-# This was my old website of images : imridul.com
+# This was my old website : imridul.com

 [Preview](https://imridul.mridul.tech/) of the site